- On September 14

 Since its final completion in 1600 BC, this landmark has obviously played a key role in various times throughout British history.
 Many unusual medieval artifacts and coins have been located at the site, remains of a decapitated Saxon man were excavated in 1923 and written mentions of Stonehenge exist from the middle Ages in the work of many scholars.

-There are many myths and legends of Stonehenge, but it is believed by some that it was primarily used as a religious temple, with others claiming it could even be a Bronze Age burial ground.
+It is believed by some that it was primarily used as a religious temple, with others claiming it could even be a Bronze Age burial ground.
 You may have your own theory as to why it has generated such debate and a visit to the site is something everybody with even just a slight interest should partake in.
 If you have a keen interest then a Stonehenge special access tour allowing you to gain very close proximity to the stones by entering the very core of the circle, should definitely be considered.

 What else can I see when visiting Stonehenge?

-A sightseeing tour from London to Stonehenge is typically a half day tour, taken either in the morning or afternoon express tour but a popular option for many is to incorporate other captivating destinations into a full day tour with a Stonehenge, Bath and Windsor tour being the most popular choice.
+A sightseeing tour from London to Stonehenge is typically a half day tour, taken either in the morning or afternoon but a popular option for many is to incorporate other captivating destinations into a full day tour with a Stonehenge, Bath and Windsor tour being the most popular choice.
 Bath and Windsor, though very different to one-off Stonehenge, nonetheless possess a wealth of sites and attractions for the visitor to enjoy and explore.
 Bath’s world famous Roman spas will certainly entice you, as will the masterpieces of Bath Abbey and Pulteney Bridge.
 As for Windsor, look no further than Windsor Castle, a truly eminent fortress that needs no words to describe it.

 Attracting hundreds of thousands of visitors each and every year, Stonehenge is one of the most popular sites in the UK and by far the most speculated.
 A large crowd always descends at the yearly summer solstice to see the beautiful sunrise.
 Theories circulate endlessly as to the original purpose of Stonehenge with a new opinion seemingly being discussed on a yearly basis but you can explore this mystical, numinous and unusual structure for yourself on a sightseeing tour from London and you are sure to leave with your own theories as to why these stones ended up where they did.